 It’s pretty safe to say that not many computer users are thrilled when you mention the word “Toolbar” to them because almost everybody who owns a PC has come into contact with at least 1, whether they meant to install them or not.
 Toolbars are not all bad though and there have been a few over the years that have been quite well liked such as the Google Toolbar, and some are legitimately used to try and generate a bit of revenue for the software developers.

-The problem arises when toolbars try and sneak their way onto your Windows install by either making the options to opt out difficult or intentionally confusing or misleading.
+The problem arises when toolbars try to sneak their way onto your Windows install by either making the options to opt out difficult or intentionally confusing or misleading.
 Most third party toolbars included in software installers are generally unwanted but many of them automatically opt you in to installing them, and you have to manually find and select the right buttons or tick boxes to opt out.
 If you don’t pay attention and blindly click the Next button during a software install offering a toolbar, you’re almost guaranteed to find it on your system afterwards.

 Toolbars that can be fully uninstalled via the Control Panel in Windows and leave no trace of themselves behind shouldn’t really be considered as a malicious software, although those that don’t completely remove themselves certainly should.
 A classic example is the Babylon Toolbar which is easily removed from the Control Panel, but leaves traces of itself all over your browsers having changed and left the start pages, default search engines and inline searches still set to Babylon.
 You then have to manually access the browser’s settings to change things back.
-If you have this problem, please read our complete guide on how to remove the Babylon Toolbar and its leftovers.

 Some toolbars don’t even offer an uninstall option and some might offer slightly more obscure names designed to confuse the average user, or in some case offer multiple entries which all need removing individually.
 Here’s a selection of tools with the idea of specifically helping to remove toolbars and what they leave behind.